Getting Started¶

 and a base config.yaml file.

-Most users can start with the default configuration and adjust it later as needed.
-A guided overview of commonly modified settings is available in the Configuration basics section.
+Most users can start with the defaults and adjust settings later as needed.

-Select the entry point that best matches your use case:
+Choose the entry point that matches your use case: